 A Road Together

-“A Road Together” (ART) is grantmaking partnership between the Field Foundation and the MacArthur Foundation.
+“A Road Together” (ART) is a grantmaking partnership between the Field Foundation and the MacArthur Foundation.
 It is designed specifically for small and mid-sized arts and culture organizations with annual operating budgets up to $1 million.
 ART is rooted in the belief that the arts are vital to Chicago’s identity, economy, and social fabric.
 Through the ART partnership, the Field and MacArthur foundations support grant recipients in creating opportunities for more Chicagoans to dream and flourish through a vibrant and sustainable creative ecosystem.
 To date, the partnership has committed $3.86 million in unrestricted, general operating funding for 131 organizations.

 A Road Together is a commitment to continuously be on a learning-to-action journey with Chicago’s creative community.
 Together, we are reimagining how a collaboration in the creative realm can enable a stronger and more sustainable arts and culture ecosystem in our city.